MIT-LCP/physionet-build/README.md

  #### Theming Instructions
 Working of the theming system:
 The only manual step required is adding the PRIMARY and DARK Environment variables to the system.
-* Write.sh generated the theme.scss file.
+* theme_generator.sh generated the theme.scss file.
 * Following that, during deployment, the compilation occurs before collectstatic command.
 * The compilation generates the bootstrap css files imported in base_css.html